silvesco94/Where-did-the-aces-go-/README.md

 - **Confirmed aces** — already meet the 2-in-3 bar within the era.
 - **In-progress aces** — have **≥ 1 Ace Season** in the era, but haven’t had enough time (or seasons) to earn the second one *yet*.

 This lets recent eras show their **pipeline** of potential aces rather than looking artificially empty.
-It should increase the number of "aces" by essentiall lowering the bar to be considered an ace.
+It should increase the number of "aces" by essentially lowering the bar to be considered an ace.

 ### Results: